phbnf/betty/README.md

 This repo contains a proof-of-concept for a light(er)-weight log based on tile storage.
 It's intended to serve as a toy to play around with ideas and shapes.

-It contains a single exectuable `cmd/leafcreator` which can be thought of as a:
+It contains a two exectuables:

-- HTTP frontend representing the "write API" for a log, receiving a configurable amount of add requests.
+- `cmd/leafcreator` which is an in-process leaf-generator which writes directly to storage.
-- `Serverless-log`-like tool, adding local artefacts into a log.
+- `cmd/bettyfe` which is a simple HTTP API with a single `/add` POST endpoint.

-This executable is used to exercise the other code, and enable experimentation with library/storage ideas and implementations.
+These executables are used to exercise the other code, and enable experimentation with library/storage ideas and implementations.

 ## Storage